 Free or Reduced School Meals

-Your child may be eligible to receive free or reduced-price school meals.
-To apply for free or reduced-price meals, an adult household member needs to complete a Household Application online (En Espanol - Solicitar Comidas Hoy) OR a paper Household Application to determine eligibility.
-One application may be used to list all children in the household.
+Your child may be eligible to receive free or reduced-price school meals!
+One application can be used to list all children in the household.

 Eligibility is determined by household size and income criteria.
 Children from households whose income is at or below the levels set by the USDA Child Nutrition Program are eligible.
 Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals regardless of income and should be included on your application.
 All children in households receiving benefits from SNAP, the Food Distribution Program on Indian Reservations or TANF, can get free meals regardless of your income.

-Applications are available in English and Spanish at each school's office and from the school cafe Supervisor.
+Applications are also available in English and Spanish at each school's office.
+Complete the application and mail to:

 Food Service Office